VitalDevTeam/sharrre/README.md

-A simplified implementation of the Sharrre plugin for quick production use in WordPress.
+A simplified implementation of the Sharrre plugin for quick production use.

 ## [Demo &rarr;](http://vitaldevteam.github.io/sharrre)